roadfoodr/tinware/prompts/tinware-PRD-current.md

 ### 8.1 Data Management
 - Efficiently load and cache word data from CSV files
 - Use IndexedDB for local storage of word data
+- Implement scenario-based data structure for flexible gameplay

 ### 8.2 Performance
-- Ensure smooth transitions between words and rounds
+- Ensure smooth transitions between scenarios and rounds
 - Optimize for quick response times, even with large word datasets

 ### 8.3 Compatibility